SatSale/SatSale/README.md

 * No shitcoin bloat.
 Bitcoin only.

 # Installation (short!)
-You require a Raspberry Pi / server (VPS) to host an instance of BTCPyment on, and a connection to a Bitcoin node.
+You require a Raspberry Pi / server (VPS) to host an instance of satsale on, and a Dojo full node.
 If you don't have a Dojo, you should [install one](https://code.samourai.io/dojo/samourai-dojo/).

 ### Configure Dojo
 ##### Edit the `docker-bitcoind.conf` file.
 ```
-cd ~/dojo/samourai-dojo-v1.9/docker/my-dojo/conf
-sudo nano docker-bitcoind.conf
+sudo nano ~/dojo/samourai-dojo-vX.X/docker/my-dojo/conf/docker-bitcoind.conf
 ```
 ##### Change RPC exposure variable.
 ```